 After trying the above techniques, if the transaction will not run correctly, please contact AlertSite Customer Care for support.

 Some web sites and applications have been developed with only Internet Explorer (IE) in mind.
-This does not mean that there is no way the web site will work with Firefox.
-Some portion of the sites that have been developed for IE only will not work, but other portions of those sites will work just fine as long as Firefox is configured to masquerade as IE using the
+This does not mean that there is no way the web site will work with Chrome or Firefox.
+Some portion of the sites that have been developed for IE only will not work, but other portions of those sites will work just fine as long as the browser is configured to masquerade as IE using the

 user_agent string settings.